Sex And Gender Education (Australia) Life Over Suicide Project Frequently Asked Questions (FAQs)

 Q. What happens to my data and story?

 T. When you submit information it goes into our SAGE database.
 After you have submitted the comments and story, you sign a release form that will be sent to you to say you allow the data to be used and published.
 At that point the data becomes the property of the researcher and you may not legally republish anywhere at any time.
 We do this so the project and research is protected.
-The story will be published immediately but the research may take a few years as it takes many hundreds of hours of work.
+The story will be published immediately on the SAGE website but the research may take a few years as it takes many hundreds of hours of work.

 Q. What do I need to do next?